Monishver11/monishver11.github.io/_posts/2024-12-20-linear-algebra.md

   - The determinant of a singular matrix is 0.
   - The matrix has at least one eigenvalue equal to 0.
 - **Relevance in Machine Learning:**
-  - **Linear Dependence:** If the feature matrix $X$ in a linear model is singular, some features are perfectly correlated, and this leads to instability in training and difficulties in solving for the model parameters.
+  - **Linear Dependence:** If the feature matrix $$X$$ in a linear model is singular, some features are perfectly correlated, and this leads to instability in training and difficulties in solving for the model parameters.

 ---